Gary Graffman: Later career

 Shortly after joining the Curtis faculty, he published a memoir, I Really Should Be Practicing.

 In 1985 he gave the UK premiere of Erich Wolfgang Korngold's Piano Concerto in C-sharp for the Left Hand.
 Paul Wittgenstein had commissioned the work in the 1920s and played it many times, but it later slipped from the repertoire.

 Seven left-hand works have been commissioned for Graffman.
 In 1993, for example, he performed the world premiere of Ned Rorem's Piano Concerto No. 4, written specifically for the left hand, and in 2001 he premiered Daron Hagen's concerto Seven Last Words.
 The American composer William Bolcom composed Gaea, a concerto for two pianos left hand for Graffman and Leon Fleisher.
 It received its first performance in Baltimore in April 1996.
 The concerto is constructed in such a way that it can be performed in one of three ways, with either piano part alone with reduced orchestra, or with both piano parts and the two reduced orchestras combined into a full orchestra.

 Honors

 Graffman has received honorary doctoral degrees, was honored by the cities of Philadelphia and New York, and received the Governor's Arts Award by the Commonwealth of Pennsylvania.
-His students include pianists Lydia Artymiw, Lang Lang, Yuja Wang, Haochen Zhang and Szu-Yu Su.
+His students include pianists Lydia Artymiw, Lang Lang, Yuja Wang, Haochen Zhang and Szuyu Su.